Replicable-MARL/MARLlib/README.md

 ## Installation

 > __Note__:
-> Currently MARLlib supports Linux only.
+> Please note that at this time, MARLlib is only compatible with Linux operating systems.

 ### Step-by-step  (recommended)